Tafara-N/simple_shell/README.md

 GitHub repository: simple_shell

-4. Simple shell 0.4
+### 4. Simple shell 0.4
-mandatory
-Score: 0.0% (Checks completed: 0.0%)

 Simple shell 0.3 +

-Implement the exit built-in, that exits the shell
+- Implement the `exit` built-in, that exits the shell
-Usage: exit
+- Usage: `exit`
-You don’t have to handle any argument to the built-in exit
+- You don’t have to handle any argument to the built-in `exit`

 Repo:
 GitHub repository: simple_shell

 ### 5. Simple shell 1.0